thedersen/backbone.validation/README.md

 	  }
 	});

-If you need to look up elements by using `class` name instead if `id`, there is two ways to configure this.
+If you need to look up elements by using for instance class name or id instead of name, there are two ways to configure this.

 You can configure it globally by calling: